phaneesh/dropwizard-maxmind-bundle/README.md

 * X-MAXMIND-REQUEST-LEGAL-PROXY

 #### MaxMindContext in Resource
-Use MaxMindInfo which is much more convinient if you want easier access to all the stamped headers in a simple object model
+Use MaxMindInfo which is much more convenient if you want easier access to all the stamped headers in a simple object model
 * Example

 ```java